hbshrestha/Optimization/README.md

-# optimization
+# Optimization
-Simple Linear Programming in Python and Julia
+In this repostiory, we solve a simple linear programming problem in Python using Pyomo and Julia using the JuMP package.